-UPDATE: It has been pointed out to me that this only works for ‘Ironlake’ GPUs (a.k.a.
+UPDATE: It has been pointed out to me that this only works for ‘Ironlake’ GPUs and later (a.k.a.
 Intel processors with integrated graphics).
 Thanks RD94 for letting me know!

 UPDATE #2 : As mentioned by Bryan Rodriguez in the comments, if the following instructions don’t work for you, you might want to list the “pipes” (a.k.a the argument to the ‘-p’ option) using the ‘-l’ (lowercase L) to list the pipes and try changing the ‘-p’ option argument to another of the ones listed, if any.
 Thanks for pointing this out !